-I have spent most of my life either regularly visiting or living in New England, but it wasn’t until this recent trip that it started to make sense to me about how important and valuable the lifestyle is for sustaining and preserving the landscape.
-Because many homes do not change much from year to year throughout much of New England, each and every item in the home, from the roof to the bathroom fixtures, needs to withstand the test of time and the harsh weather.
-The simplicity of the architecture, interior design, and the ways in which many New Englanders live is quite alluring … and yet it is perfectly balanced with nature.
+I have spent most of my life either regularly visiting or living in New England.
+But it wasn’t until this recent trip that it started to make sense to me.
+How important and valuable the lifestyle is for sustaining and preserving the landscape.
+Because many homes do not change much from year to year throughout much of New England, each and every item in the home, from the roof to the bathroom fixtures, needs to withstand the test of time.
+And the harsh weather.
+The simplicity of the architecture, interior design, and the ways in which many New Englanders live is quite alluring.
+It is perfectly balanced, as well, with nature.

-A good amount of how the homes are designed, the gardens, the food and the clothing are put together with a utilitarian purpose yet with elegant restraint and all the while taking into consideration the active outdoor lifestyle.
-While enjoying a traditional New England Clam Bake one cannot help notice the beauty of simplicity at work… no complicated sauces or cooking but fresh caught lobsters, clams, drawn butter, tangy lemons and the sweetness of in-season corn finished with locally grown watermelon speaks to the beauty of simplicity in cooking as well.
+A good amount of how the homes are designed – the gardens, the food and the clothing are put together with a utilitarian purpose.
+They have an elegant restraint, all the while taking into consideration the active outdoor lifestyle.
+While enjoying a traditional New England Clam Bake, one cannot help notice the beauty of simplicity at work.
+No complicated sauces or cooking.
+Rather fresh caught lobsters, clams, drawn butter, tangy lemons and the sweetness of in-season corn finished with locally grown watermelon speaks to the beauty of simplicity in cooking as well.

 Lobby Simple Beach Plum Inn, Menemsha

-The island of Martha’s Vineyard is a very special place and the area we call “up island” which is away from the day-trippers, traffic and t-shirt shops in the fields which hug the rugged ocean through towns like Chilmark and Menemsha have literally not changed in over twenty years.
-The stone walls, sheep grazing in the meadows and tall overgrown sea grass appear impervious to time and all the technological changes that occur elsewhere.
-In New England where residents are encouraged to use restraint in architecture you see this kind of preservation, and I tip my hat to the irony of how forward thinking this concept can be.
+The island of Martha’s Vineyard is a very special place.
+The area we call “up island”, which is away from the day-trippers, traffic and t-shirt shops.
+The fields which hug the rugged ocean through towns like Chilmark and Menemsha have literally not changed in over twenty years.
+The stone walls, sheep grazing in the meadows and tall overgrown sea grass appear impervious to time, and all the technological changes that occur elsewhere.
+In New England, where residents are encouraged to use restraint in architecture, you see this kind of preservation.
+And I tip my hat to the irony of how forward thinking this concept is.

 Beachwalk Lucy Vincent Beach, Chilmark

-As we embark upon the festivities of the holiday, maybe we can all take a little from the Yankee magic and understand that although change is good, maybe sometimes all the stylish trends and growth are unimportant in the scheme of how we live.
+As we embark upon the festivities of the holiday, maybe we can all take a little from the Yankee magic.
+And understand that although change is good, maybe sometimes all the stylish trends and growth are unimportant in the scheme of how we live.
 I encourage you to take a visit to the rocky coastline of Gloucester, Massachusetts or the rolling hillsides of Vermont.
-I am inspired to tone down the fussing over details of the perfectly stylized space, because there is really almost nothing more perfect than a traditional New England farmhouse with well-crafted comfy overstuffed sofas and a perfectly unadorned view of the cows in the pasture outside the unadorned windows.
+I am inspired to tone down the fussing over details of the perfectly stylized space.
+There is really almost nothing more perfect than a traditional New England farmhouse with well-crafted comfy overstuffed sofas and a perfectly unadorned view of the cows in the pasture outside the unadorned windows.

 Photography by Gabby and Miles Stephenson

-Note from the hosts: Tamara or T, as I like to call her, is simply one of the hardest working design bloggers I know.
+Tamara or T, as I like to call her, is simply one of the hardest working design bloggers I know.
 That trait of course is only over-matched by her soft-spoken elegance and style.
-Case in point . . . this article, delivered a little after midnight last night, was graciously provided between the above trip to New England and her family’s yearly shift out to the Hamptons.
-(Note the final image in this post, as with many on her blog, provided by Tamara’s daughter and son.)
+This article was graciously provided between the above trip to New England, and her family’s yearly shift out to the Hamptons.
+(The final image in this post, as with many on her blog, taken by Tamara’s daughter and son.)

 Thanks again T. Safe and Happy Summer.
-Happy 4th all.
-Enjoy. ~jb
+Happy 4th all!